Book your Xmas supermarket delivery slots now with spots at Asda, Sainsbury's and Waitrose all still available - here's when and how to do it

 - The time and date of when you can place bookings varies considerably.

-- Not all shops release specific Christmas dates for orders; some will simply run their usual delivery services.
+- Not all shops release specific Christmas dates for orders: some will just run their usual delivery services.

-For full help on cutting the cost of your grocery bill, see our Supermarket Shopping Tips.
+For help on cutting the cost of your grocery bill, see our Supermarket Shopping Tips.

 |Lidl||Does not offer a food home delivery service|